ModulrCloud/Modulr/readme.md

 ### Modulr.AI

 Modulr.AI (formally Mimic) is Modulr’s dedicated AI co-chain, designed to revolutionize how artificial intelligence is deployed and used across decentralized networks.
 The Mimic co-chain focuses on creating **specialized AI models** tailored for specific tasks, ensuring efficiency, modularity, and adaptability.
 These models are connected to a **hypervisor system**, which intelligently routes incoming requests to the appropriate AI for seamless performance.
-Most important its used all throughout Modulr as a system for assisting user interaction as well as moderation.
+Most importantly, it's used all throughout Modulr as a system for assisting user interaction as well as moderation.

 If you would like to learn more please see [Modulr.AI](cochains/AI.md)